jdjuliosoto/resistome_eIntro2025/phylogenetic_species.md

 # ---------------------------
-# bUILD A TREE WITH IQ-TREE
+# BUILD A TREE WITH IQ-TREE
 # ---------------------------

 # base tree